Medically reviewed by Katelyn Hagerty, FNP

 You don’t really want to read this part, but you should anyway.

-Painful erections lasting four hours or more are going to be treated as medical emergencies because as the severity worsens, so does the treatment — and the risk of permanent damage.
+Painful erections lasting four hours or more are going to be treated as medical emergencies because as the severity worsens, so does the treatment — and the risk of permanent damage to erectile tissue.

 Priapism is generally treated with medication at first, but things can quickly switch to surgical intervention, where varying levels of extreme might see some very sharp objects where you do not want them.
 Feel free to Google “corporal snake maneuver,” but we’ll spare you descriptions of 10-inch shunting blades and blood vessels.